cdibbs/neoman/readme.md

 # Neoman Template Manager
 neoman - _Old Saxon_.
 None, nobody.

 A template manager that intends to be _nobody_ and _nothing_; it does not want to impose on your code.
-Neoman knows that your code shouldn't have to become a template, for it already is one.
+Neoman knows that your code shouldn't have to become a template, _for it already is one._ :smiley:

+## Basic Usage

 Drop a single, unobtrusive folder into your project, and Neoman will have all it needs.